mgsosna/mattsosna.com/_posts/ml/2023-11-25-Precision-recall.md

 ## Evaluation Framework
 ### Model Creation
 Let's start with a quick overview of how machine learning classifiers are created and evaluated, using our spam classifier as an example.
-The first step when training a model is to split our data into _train_ and _test_ sets.
+The first step when training a model is to split our data into **_train_** and **_test_** sets.
 An algorithm then parses the training data to learn the relationship between features and labels (spam or benign).
-The result is a model that can take in any vector of features and return a probability of the positive label (whether a video is spam).
-This probability is then binarized -- usually at 0.5 -- to say whether the model classifies the input as a positive (spam) or negative (benign) label.
+The result is a model that can take in a feature vector and return the probability of the positive label (whether the video is spam).
+This probability is then binarized -- by default at 0.5 -- to say whether the model classifies the input as a positive or negative label.

 <center>
 <img src="{{  site.baseurl  }}/images/ml/precision_recall/training1.png" alt="Training a machine learning classifier">